exy02/simple-sqlalch-pgres/README.md

 # simple_sqlalch_pgres
-Simplified SQL Alchemy integration for postgreSQL databases with (or without) ssh enabled.
+A pythonic way to interact with postgreSQL databases to query data as pandas dataframe for manipulation, cleaning, analysis, and visualization.
+A simplified SQL Alchemy integration for postgreSQL databases with (or without) ssh enabled.
 Includes functionality from:
 1. SSHTunnelForwarder
 2. SQL Alchemy